mattlean/lean-js-app-starter/docs/nodejs/nodejs/developing.md

 Instead of only using these scripts, it is highly recommended that you enable plugins/extensions in your code editor to allow it to type check with Flow.
 Details on how to set this up for Sublime Text can be found in the ["Sublime Text" documentation](../../sublime_text.md).

 If you want to configure Flow, you can edit [`.flowconfig`](../../../.flowconfig).
-For more information on the config, read the ["Configuration" documentation](configuration.md).
+For more information on the config, read the ["Configuration: Flow" documentation](configuration.md#flow).

 ### Linting
 Run the `lint:js` or `lint` [`package.json`](../../../package.json) scripts to run [ESLint](https://eslint.org) to lint your JavaScript.

 Instead of only using these scripts, it is highly recommended that you enable plugins/extensions in your code editor to allow it to lint with ESLint and stylelint.
 Details on how to set this up for Sublime Text can be found in the ["Sublime Text" documentation](../../sublime_text.md).

 If you want to configure ESLint, you can edit [`.eslintrc.json`](../../../.eslintrc.json).
-For more information on the config, read the ["Configuration" documentation](configuration.md).
+For more information on the ESLint config, read the ["Configuration: ESLint" documentation](configuration.md#eslint).

 ### Testing
 #### Creating Tests